 The majority of patients, regardless of whether they’ve been keeping their dentist appointments or not, need to visit a dental hygienist sooner or later.
-The sooner, is of course, the better.
+The sooner, of course, the better.
 Mainly if you haven’t seen a dentist in North London recently, you would likely have tar build-up or staining, which would require treatment.

-If you’re like most of us, visiting a dentist is still a frightening experience, but not seeing a dentist can turn out to be expensive, time-consuming and could end up requiring multiple dental visits for treatment.
+If you’re like most of us, visiting a dentist is still a frightening experience, but not seeing a dentist can turn out to be expensive, time-consuming, and could end up requiring multiple dental visits for treatment.

-You might be wondering what a dental hygienist is and whether you should visit a hygienist?
+You might be wondering what a dental hygienist is and whether you should visit a hygienist.

 Dental hygienists focus on preventing dental and gum problems and improving the overall dental health of patients.
 On the other hand, a dentist examines the condition of your teeth and mouth, performs minor surgeries, prescribes medication, and offers dental treatments.

-Dental hygienists offer targeted scope of care to their patients.
+Dental hygienists offer a targeted scope of care to their patients.
 When you walk into a dental hygienist’s office, you can be sure of receiving patient-specific services that are tailored to suit your particular needs.
 They focus on providing information that can help patients maintain good oral health.

 The dental hygienist will focus specifically on the condition of your gums.
 If you require fluoride treatments or other preventive measures, they will be undertaken without wasting time.